Mule: History

 After the American Revolutionary War, George Washington bred mules at his Virginia estate of Mount Vernon.
 Often called the "father of the American mule," George Washington sent his donkeys to a multitude of American farms to breed with horses and create mules.
 Washington found that mules work harder and longer than horses at the same tasks.
 They also need less food and water than horses.
 In 1785, he had 132 horses at Mount Vernon.
 In 1799, there were 27 horses, 20 donkeys, and 63 mules.
 Before then, mules were not common in the United States, but Washington understood their value, as they were "more docile than donkeys and cheaper to maintain."

 By the nineteenth century, mules had become favored draught animals on farms and for pulling boats.
 Their numbers in the US reached 885,000, though they remained more popular in the south than the north.
-Most notably, the Twenty Mule Teams pulled, often in teams of 20 or more animals, wagonloads of borax out of Death Valley, California from 1883 to 1889.
+Most notably, twenty-mule teams of eighteen mules and two horses pulled wagonloads of borax out of Death Valley, California from 1883 to 1889.
 They pulled wagons carrying 10 short tons (9 metric tons) of borax ore during trips to the Borate mines before being replaced by railroads.

 Mules were used by armies to transport supplies, occasionally as mobile firing platforms for smaller cannons, and to pull heavier field guns with wheels over mountainous trails such as in Afghanistan during the Second Anglo-Afghan War.

 In the second half of the twentieth century, widespread use of mules declined in industrialised countries.
 The use of mules for farming and for transportation of agricultural products largely gave way to diesel-powered tractors and transportation.

 The first cloned equine was a mule foal, Idaho Gem, who was cloned by nuclear transfer of cells from foetal material, and was born at the University of Idaho in Moscow, Idaho, United States on May 5, 2003.
 Neither an equid nor a hybrid animal had been cloned before that time.

 As of 2018, Mexico had the largest population of mules in the world at 3,287,449.